rm-rf-etc/simple-shared-state/README.md

 ## Future Work

-- Network connector for concise async handling (no thunks for us)
+- Atoms for stateful, network-bound event handling (not thunks)